Kanupriya68/MHCflurry_predict_scan/README.md

 conda activate mhcflurry-env-replica
 ```
 > [!IMPORTANT]
-> Once environment is activated, make sure to point python interpreter correctly towards newly activated environment
+> Once the environment is activated, make sure to point at the correct Python interpreter.
 5. Call **'mhcflurry'** function with protein and allele strings in **'main.py'**
-6. Check working directory for results in **output.csv**
+6. Check the working directory for results in **output.csv**
-7. To run unit test run this from terminal :
+7. To run the unit test run this from the terminal :
 ```console
 python -m unittest test_main.py
 ```
 > [!Note]
+> Need to hash function call in main.py before running unit test to avoid parallel calls.
-> Tests if output.csv has header columns and rows populated in it
+> Tests if output.csv has header columns and rows populated in it.